-The Second Amended Employment Agreements became effective as of April 26, 2021 and have initial terms ending on December 31, 2024, unless sooner terminated or amended pursuant to their terms.
-The Second Amended Employment Agreements are subject to automatic renewal upon completion of the initial term unless the respective parties thereto elect to terminate such agreement at least thirty (30) days prior to the expiration of the then current term.
+The Second Amended Employment Agreements became effective as of April 26, 2021 and, as amended, have terms ending on December 31, 2026, unless sooner terminated or amended pursuant to their terms.
+The Second Amended Employment Agreements are subject to automatic renewal upon completion of the term unless the respective parties thereto elect to terminate such agreement at least thirty (30) days prior to the expiration of the then current term.